 When it comes to baking, apples and pumpkin have to be two of my favorite ingredients.
 Not only do they taste delicious, but they add incredible moisture to baked goods too.
 When I put out a poll on Instagram, I had an overwhelming response to create an apple coffee cake recipe.
 And let me tell you, this one is delicious.

 This coffee cake is made from scratch, but don’t let that intimidate you!
 This recipe requires a little extra work since it has a crumb topping, but it’s worth it.
 You can even throw in some additional spices or add walnuts to the cake batter.

 Plus, any dessert that can double as breakfast is always a winner in my book.

 This apple streusel coffee cake features a moist apple cake and a crumbly streusel topping.
-Here’s what we’ll need to make this apple breakfast cake:
+Here’s what you will need to make this cake:

 - All-purpose flour: Spoon and level the flour when measuring it so your apple streusel coffee cake doesn’t turn out dense.

 - Baking powder and baking soda: Helps the cake rise in the oven.

 - Salt: Balances out the sweetness of the batter and enhances the apple flavor.